RodShaffer/l5ebtapi/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

 Laravel 5 eBay Trading API Package.
-Easily add the eBay Trading API capabilities to your Laravel 5 projects.
+Easily add the eBay Trading API to your Laravel 5 projects.

-#####This package is under development and will be changing frequently.
-Use at your own risk.
+#####This package is under development and growing.
+All methods currently written have been tested as much as possible.

+While using this library if you come accross any issues please report them to me(Rod) at the email address below.
+Try to provide as much information about the issue as possible.
+Thank you in advance.

 I will be updating the documentation as much as possible but I do have a full time job and between development of this package and the custom software I am developing the documentation is kind of lacking sometimes.
+Any help would be greatly appreciated.

 Supports PSR4 Auto loading